msdos621/msdos621.github.io/_posts/tumblr/2013-07-13-new-module-for-superfeed.md

 author: Jeffery Yeary
 title: New module for superfeed
 date: '2013-07-13T16:24:24-04:00'
-tags: []
+tags:
+- c#
+- code
 tumblr_url: http://psychicdebugging.tumblr.com/post/55363919097/new-module-for-superfeed
 ---
-My buddy Will has a pretty neat piece of software that combines all of his social feeds up on github.
+My buddy <a href="http://codersblock.com/">Will</a> has a <a href="https://github.com/lonekorean/super-feed">pretty neat piece of software</a> that combines all of his social feeds up on github.
 I decided to fork it and add a new module for last.fm.
 Its super easy to add a new feed type (see code below):

 {% highlight csharp %}
 {% raw %}